 During these unprecedented times, we’re here to help the students in your life stay engaged through jazz education.
-This summer, we’re offering a series of live online educational activities to help students across the United States and around the world learn about jazz–100% for free!
+This summer, we offered a series of live online educational activities to help students across the United States and around the world learn about jazz–100% for free!

 10-Week Online Educational Series, June 25 – August 27

-The Herbie Hancock Institute of Jazz is hosting a 10-week BeBop to Hip-Hop Masterclass Series at no cost to participants for up to 100 students across the country.
-Aspiring producers, musicians and rappers create music with guidance from renowned music industry professionals, and collaborate virtually on original music projects.
+During summer 2020, the Herbie Hancock Institute of Jazz hosted a 10-week BeBop to Hip-Hop Masterclass Series at no cost to participants for up to 100 students across the country.
+Aspiring producers, musicians and rappers created music with guidance from renowned music industry professionals, and collaborated virtually on original music projects.
 Read the full announce.

-The program is geared toward students from grades 9 through 12 and accepts aspiring:
+The program was geared toward students from grades 9 through 12 and accepted aspiring: